crispinb/cvcap/README.md

 - [ ] print status instead of help
   *  https://github.com/clap-rs/clap/discussions/3871
-     (so far I can't make head or tail of how to do this)
+     (so far I can't make head or tail of how to do this) Maybe just add an -s --status option (or command)?
 * [ ] choose license on github
 * [ ] check .git for old secrets
 * [ ] install / deploy